 Meg prepared a place for us to sit in her backyard.
 It was a warm summer afternoon in Sydney and incense was burning to repel the mosquitoes.
 Meg tasted the nun chai which, after travelling in the thermos for some time, had become lukewarm.

 “What does it remind you of?”
 I asked.
 Meg moved the tea through her mouth.
 Tasting.
 Absorbing.
 Thinking.

-But then Meg said no. No it was actually more like a mother’s breast milk.
-Not tears, but breast milk at a nourishing bodily temperature.
+“It’s almost like something human, something bodily,” she replied.
+“Tear drops perhaps.”
+Tears in Kashmir?
+Tears from Kashmir?
+Tears for Kashmir?
+“No, no. Breast milk.
+It’s more like a mother’s breast milk.” she corrected, “Not tears, but breast milk at a nourishing bodily temperature.”
 Nourishment in Kashmir.
 Nourishment from Kashmir.
 Nourishment for Kashmir.

 “My sisters have babies now,” she went on, “There is so much to learn about breastfeeding.
 I never imagined.
 Did you know you can squirt the milk across an entire room?”